One of the first things a user notices about your website is how long it takes to load. The faster it is, the happier they are.

 Optimizing your file to an acceptable size is the simplest way to reduce your page load time.
 If you are using large images on your page, you can use CSS to resize them and reduce their impact.
 However, this method can take longer than loading them at the right size from the beginning.

-Upload the accurately sized images or use responsive images, and create different sized images for specific devices.
+Upload accurately sized images or use responsive images, and create images of different sizes for specific devices.
 This can be done by using the srcset attribute, which is added to the image tags to specify the image files at different sizes.
-This list is read by the browser and it determines the best version of your image for the screen and displays the selected version to the user.
-Some other methods of optimizing include:
+This list is read by the browser, and it determines the best version of your image for the screen and displays the selected version to the user.

-• Compress Images
+Compress Images

 Images can significantly impact the performance of a website, which is why it’s important to optimize them.
 The most simple way to optimize your images is to compress them.
-This method reduces the size of the file and makes them load faster.
+This method reduces the size of the file and makes it load faster.
 This is one of the most commonly advised methods by technical SEO experts and Google itself.
 The goal here is to reach the smallest file size possible without compromising the quality of the image.
 Several plugins like Smush and Imagift can be used to achieve the desired results.
 Some other methods of image optimization include:

-• Implementing lazy loading (deferring offscreen images until above-the-fold content is loaded)
+- Implementing lazy loading (deferring offscreen images until above-the-fold content is loaded)

-• Using animated video formats like GIFsServing images at an accurate size
+- Using animated video formats like GIFsServing images at an accurate size

-• Convert To Nextgen Formats Optimized For Browsers (WebP)
+Convert To Nextgen Formats Optimized For Browsers (WebP)

 Some image formats load faster than others, but they are not common formats like PNG or JPEG.
 WebP is a new format that is becoming the standard format for better speed and performance, and Google expects you to use it in your web pages.
 Google PageSpeed Insights will inform your website doesn’t adhere to this new standard.